peaceful-james/budget-development/README.md

 $ vi ~/.zshrc
 ```

-Edit the zshrc to include the git plugin:
+Edit the zshrc to include the git and asdf plugins:

 ```
-plugins=(git)
+plugins=(git asdf)
 ```
 and set the theme to "semaphore":
 ```